Hypochlorite: As oxidizing agents

 Hypochlorite is the strongest oxidizing agent of the chlorine oxyanions.
 This can be seen by comparing the standard half cell potentials across the series; the data also shows that the chlorine oxyanions are stronger oxidizers in acidic conditions.

 Hypochlorite is a sufficiently strong oxidiser to convert Mn(III) to Mn(V) during the Jacobsen epoxidation reaction and to convert Ce^{3+} to Ce^{4+}.

 This oxidising power is what makes them effective bleaching agents and disinfectants.

 In organic chemistry, hypochlorites can be used to oxidise primary alcohols to carboxylic acids.

 As chlorinating agents

 Hypochlorite salts can also serve as chlorinating agents.
 For example, they convert phenols to chlorophenols.
 Calcium hypochlorite converts piperidine to N-chloropiperidine.

 Related oxyanions

 Chlorine can be the nucleus of oxyanions with oxidation states of −1, +1, +3, +5, or +7.
-(The element can also assume oxidation state of +4 is seen in the neutral compound chlorine dioxide ClO2).
+Chlorine can also assume oxidation state +4 as seen in the neutral compound chlorine dioxide ClO2.